ibm-cloud-docs/AnalyticsEngine/Installed-Libraries.md

   `installed.packages(lib.loc='/home/common/lib/R')`

 ## Scala/Java
-Scala/Java libraries are placed into the following directories that get added to the CLASSPATH of Spark drivers and executors:
+Scala/Java libraries are placed into the following directory that get added to the CLASSPATH of Spark drivers and executors:

-* `/home/common/lib/scala/common` - Scala/Java libraries that are not Spark version specific
-* `/home/common/lib/scala/spark2` - Scala/Java libraries that are specific to Spark version 2.x
+/home/common/lib/scala/spark2 - Scala/Java libraries that are included by default in the Spark2 environment.

 To view the list of libraries, simply list the content of these directories by issuing the corresponding commands in a notebook or on the command line after SSH-ing to the cluster.

-For example, in a Scala notebook executing the below command will list the contents of the `/home/common/lib/scala/common` directory:
+For example, in a Scala notebook executing the below command will list the contents of the `/home/common/lib/scala/spark2` directory:
 ```
 import sys.process._
-"ls -al /home/common/lib/scala/common" !
+"ls -al /home/common/lib/scala/spark2" !
 ```
 {: codeblock}